chuongmep/Awesome-Dynamo/DynamoPackage/dyndevelopackage.md

 - [Clockwork for Dynamo 2.x](https://github.com/andydandy74/ClockworkForDynamo) - Clockwork is a collection of 450+ custom nodes.
 It contains many Revit-related nodes, but also lots of nodes for various other purposes such as list management, mathematical operations, string operations, geometric operations (mainly bounding boxes, planes, points, surfaces, UVs and vectors) and paneling.
 - [Data-Shapes](https://data-shapes.io/) - Tested against Revit 2016-2022 + and Dynamo 2.x // UI Nodes now usable in Civil 3D, sandbox and Formit environments as well!! -- Collection of nodes that aims to enhance the interaction with revit and UI creation for dynamo scripts .
 - [DynaMaps](https://dynamobim.org/dynamaps/) - A straightforward way to get site data inside Dynamo.
 Contains a view extension and dedicated nodes.
 Built for Dynamo 2.x
-- DynaMEP - DynaMEP is a solution for user MEP in the Dynamo environment.The solution is designed to support practical, technical, logical, and geometry issues expansion for Autodesk ACE with over 300++ node.
 - Dynamo Text - A library for creating text in Dynamo.
 - [DynamoUnfold](https://github.com/mjkkirschner/DynamoUnfold) - DynamoUnfold : Library for building topology from sets of surfaces and unfolding them using Protogeometry tools in Dynamo.
 - [DynaStandard_public](https://github.com/brencass/DynaStandard_public) - For a Dynamo 1.3 version please refer to the github link below.
 For none loading issue refer to readme within DynaStandard extra package folder.